akshayrdeodhar/akshayrdeodhar.github.io/cool_stuff.md

 title: Cool Stuff
 ---

+- _It took me some time to realize why I keep coming back to this place.
+To the attendant, in her spectacles, and face-mask.
+To the small enclosure contained within those four walls with their white paint tearing up in some places.
+To the servers, with their plates, and to the food topped with Ghee.
+I was looking for a word, a feeling to explain this behavior.
+I know what it is now.
+Familiarity._.
+[Ghee Sakhar, by Mihir Jain](https://mihirjain.blogspot.com/)

 - **Against a lifestyle of consumption**: _The logic of the best is so pernicious because it’s poised to monopolize — an emphasis on the consumption of material goods can easily translate into a life of generalized consumption.
 A whole language can start to develop around not just the consumption of goods, but the consumption of experience: “We did Prague.”
 “We did Barcelona.”_ -[Moxie Marlinspike](https://moxie.org/2012/11/27/the-worst.html)

 - **The Dungeon Master Experience, by Chris Perkins**: Intended as advice about